 New Zealand visas for kids not eligible for the eTA

-If a child is not eligible for the New Zealand visitor visa there are other types of visas available including tourist visas.
+If a child is not eligible for the New Zealand Visa Waiver program there are other types of visas available including tourist visas.
 Applications can be made at embassies and consulates in person.